RavenousLegs

 Video showing entire route of Everest Base Camp & Kala Patthar Trek

-P.S.
-I had trekked with Explore Himalaya and stayed in the Everest Inn Lodges at Lukla, Phakding, Namche Bazaar and Pheriche.
+I had trekked with Explore Himalaya and stayed at the Everest Inn Lodges at Lukla, Phakding, Namche Bazaar and Pheriche.

 Picture